GLOBAL MARKETS-Global equities rise, gold falls after Russia avoids default

 The Russian finance ministry announced on Thursday that it had sent funds to cover $117 million in coupon payments on two dollar-denominated sovereign bonds that came due this week.

 The payments calmed investor worries that a Russia sovereign default, which would have been its first in a century, could rattle already nervous markets.
-Western sanctions have hobbled Russia's financial dealings ever since it invaded Ukraine.
+Western sanctions have hobbled Russia's financial dealings since it invaded Ukraine on Feb.
+24.

 "If you think about where we could have been if Western governments had disallowed the use of frozen funds for coupon payments on Russian sovereign bonds, we would be sitting on a default of a world economy," said Jamie Cox, managing partner at Harris Financial Group in Virginia.